BeauJoh/scientific-writing-with-pandoc/paper/paper.md

 #Constructing a model -- Random Forest Regression

 The R programming language was used to analyse the data, construct the model and analyse the results.
-In particular the `Ranger` package by Wright and Ziegler~\cite{JSSv077i01} was used to for the development of the regression model.
+In particular the `Ranger` package by Wright and Ziegler [@JSSv077i01] was used to for the development of the regression model.
-It is a fast implementation of the Random Forest Breiman~\cite{breiman2001random} or recursive partitioning of high dimensional data.
+It is a fast implementation of the Random Forest Breiman [@breiman2001random] or recursive partitioning of high dimensional data.

 #Pruning Forests -- Refining Models